grundeinkommensbuero/gatsby-theme/readme.md

 ## Yarn workspaces

-Develop theme: `yarn workspace gatsby-theme develop` Develop site: `yarn workspace site develop`
+Develop site: `yarn workspace site develop` (theme can not run in dev mode directly, since the gatsby-config is exported as a function)

 ## Shadow site